 The development of an effective and responsive campus infrastructure designed to support the needs of our researchers, educators, staff, and the public requires AMNH IT to actively engage and become partners with our constituents.
-By becoming intimately aware of their needs and active participants in their success, AMNH IT is able to focus on delivering impactful technology solutions that best suit the needs of our users.
+By becoming intimately aware of their needs and active participants in their success, AMNH IT is able to deliver impactful technology solutions that best suit our users' needs.

 To this end, AMNH IT actively seeks out opportunities to provide expert assistance in the areas of technology and data management to our research and education community, and in doing so better understand their needs and plan accordingly.
-AMNH IT regularly engages with our science and research teams through various internal meetings and working groups and has purposely stepped up its own outreach efforts in order to develop these important collaborative relationships.
-Most recently, AMNH IT has begun facilities preparations for a proposed 5,000 core HPC cluster as well as proof of concept tests of HPC "cloudbursting" with commercial providers such as Amazon Web Services (AWS) and Microsoft Azure.
-Future directions being considered include the use of distributed high throughput computing using OpenScienceGrid.
+AMNH IT regularly engages with our science and research teams through various internal meetings and working groups and has purposely enhanced its own outreach efforts in order to develop these important collaborative relationships.
+Most recently, AMNH IT has begun preparations to support the installation of additional HPC/HTC clusters as well as recently completed a proof of concept test of HPC "cloudbursting" with commercial providers such as Amazon Web Services (AWS) and Microsoft Azure.
+Future directions being considered include the use of distributed high throughput computing using the OSG.